What Is a Parlay in Sports Betting? Definition, Examples

 Should You Bet Parlays?

-Mathematically speaking, it’s usually not a good idea to bet parlays.
-While the payouts are certainly appealing, they’re not as high as they should be given the true chances of a given parlay winning.
+Mathematically speaking, it's usually not a good idea to bet parlays.
+While the payouts are certainly appealing, the odds are not as high as they should be given the true chances of a given parlay winning.

 The following table illustrates how the chances of winning parlays compares to the payouts received as the number of bets is increased (assume each bet comes at the standard -110 juice and has a 50% chance of winning).

 Parlay Payouts vs. True Odds

 Comparing the percentages may not do justice to the difference between the implied and true probabilities at first glance.
 I mean, the odds of hitting a five-team parlay are only 0.51 percentage points less than what the books are implying … that sounds like nothing.

 That's not, however, how the comparison should be read.
 Instead, consider that the 2.07% probability is implying that the outcome is about 33% (0.51/1.56 = 0.33) more likely than it actually is.

 A single bet, for comparison, implies the outcome is just 4.8% (2.38/50 = 0.048) more likely than it actually is.

 And obviously, you're much more likely to find edges attacking a 4.8% gap than a 33% one.